 - Authorization management with Ranger or Privacera platform

 The location and mode of running Starburst Enterprise specifically determines which security features can be used.
 You need to specifically verify if a feature can be used based on your determined location.

 For example, if your company relies on Apache Ranger or Privacera platform to secure your data, then a self-managed Starburst Enterprise in a private cloud or on-prem is most likely the right choice for you.

 Depending on your particular security needs, one or more marketplace offerings may also work.
 Starburst Enterprise includes Helm charts for Apache Ranger installation and usage on Kubernetes.

 Starburst Galaxy #

-As our most convenient solution, Starburst now offers a hosted and managed solution in a public beta program - Starburst Galaxy.
+As our most convenient solution, Starburst now offers a hosted and managed solution - Starburst Galaxy.